rsm-mec014/customer-lifetime-value-analysis-and-prediction/README.md

 ## Analytical Process

 We built statistical models in response to the two problems.
-1. Differentiated precise marketing is crucial for increasing the CLV.
-Hence, for the first problem, we built up a K-Means model that divides the consumers into three segments and discussed the corresponding strategy of promotion and maintenance.
-The promotion strategy is further enhanced by a response-prediction model based on random forest classifier.
+1. For the first problem, we built up a K-Means model for differentiated precise marketing.
+The model divides the consumers into three clusters based on their profile and transaction history.
+Based on the result, we discussed corresponding strategies of product promotion and customer maintenance with response to each segments.
+Our promotion strategy is further enhanced by a response-prediction model based on random forest classifier.
+Data processing and modeling process can be found [here](https://github.com/rsm-mec014/customer-lifetime-value-analysis-and-prediction/blob/main/kmeans%20copy_all.ipynb)
+![]
 2. For the second problem, we performed a risk prediction model and identified the significant factors to the risk, which could assist in the adjustment of premium policy and risk assessment schemes.